Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Can the cold room run on solar power?

 Yes.
 We design fully solar-powered and grid-solar hybrid cold rooms, especially for off-grid agricultural, fishery, and rural retail applications.
-For instance, the Baridi solar cold room at Burma Market demonstrates the viability of this approach in Kenya.
+The Baridi solar cold room at Burma Market demonstrates the viability of this approach in Kenya.

 What warranty do you provide?